Teemamin/online_cookbook/README.md

 In the future release ideas:
 1. A proper authentication system
 2. Create personalized user page
-3. put the system place that will allow users to add each other like social media
+3. put the system in place that will allow users to add each other like social media
 4. User chat system
 5. Allow comments,review and ratings on recipe posts
 6. Allow users to share their tested recipe pictures and experiences to create a supporting community for foodies
+7. Blog and newsletter.

 ## Technologies Used
+### Languages, libraries, frameworks, editors and version control
 * HTML5 was used to put the page structure in place [HTML](https://validator.w3.org/).
 * CSS was used to style and allign images and other structures on the page  [CSS](https://www.w3.org/Style/CSS/Overview.en.html).
 * Javascript was used for interactivity  [Javascript](https://www.ecma-international.org/).